olegviro/VersoTeX/README.md

 #### 2.2.
 Verso ####

- The verso field looks like the beginning of a mathematical paper (including its abstract) followed by a table of contents.
+When first open, the verso field looks like the beginning of a mathematical paper (including its abstract) followed by a table of contents.
 In fact, this is not a table of contents, but rather the whole document *folded down*.
 Its blue items are clickable.
 Click the triangle next